 The facade received significant cleaning and repair in 2007.
 The theatre unveiled $1 million in restoration work to celebrate its 100th birthday on June 26, 2011.
 The Delijanis have plans to make all four of their theatres more active.
 In recent years the theatre has sometimes been advertised as the Downtown Palace.

 The Palace in the Movies: The interior of the Palace has been used for many films, videos and commercials due to its lovely period feel.
 In 1983 interiors for the Michael Jackson video "Thriller" were filmed at the Palace.
 The Rialto in South Pasadena was seen as the exterior.

 The 5th floor loft is seen as a New York apartment in Oliver Stone's "The Doors" (TriStar Pictures, 1991).
 The film stars Val Kilmer, Kathleen Quinlan, Meg Ryan and Kyle MacLachlan.
-Thanks to Chas Demster for the screenshot on his blog Filming Locations of Chicago and Los Angeles.
-See the Theatres in Movies post for another Palace loft shot as well as several Orpheum views from the film.
+See the Historic L.A.
+Theatres in Movies post for several Orpheum views from the film.

 The Bill Condon film "Dreamgirls" (Dreamworks, 2006) used the Palace as the "Detroit Theatre" and changed the neon on the marquee for the shoot.
 In this view work is still in progress changing the neon on the front of the marquee.
 Note that the vertical still says "Palace."
 Thanks to Ed Fuentes for his photo on Flickr.

 A look out into the house from "Dreamgirls."
 Note that the proscenium boxes are a set piece constructed for the film -- the actual ones were removed decades ago and replaced by murals.
 See the Historic L.A.Theatres in Movies post for eight more "Dreamgirls" shots at the Palace.